Shopify/shopify-api-ruby/README.md

 ### Getting Started

-ShopifyAPI uses ActiveResource to communicate with the REST web service.
-ActiveResource has to be configured with a fully authorized URL of a particular store first.
+ShopifyAPI sessions need to be configured with a fully authorized URL of a particular store before they can start making API calls.
 To obtain that URL, you can follow these steps:

+#### 1) Create an app

-1. First, create a new application in either the partners admin or your store admin.
+First, create a new application in either the partners admin or your store admin.

+**Private apps** are used for merchant-owned scripts and apps that run silently in the background on a single shop.
+Private apps aren't able to render any content in the admin.
+Private apps are created through the store admin.

+**Custom apps** are also used for a single shop, but they have access to [app extensions](https://shopify.dev/docs/app-extensions) that allow the app to render content in the admin and are managed and created through the partners dashboard.

+**Public apps** can be installed on many stores, and can be added to the Shopify App Store to generate revenue for the developer.

 For a private app, you'll need the API_KEY and the PASSWORD; otherwise, you'll need the API_KEY and SHARED_SECRET.

    If you're not sure how to create a new application in the partner/store admin or if you're not sure how to generate the required credentials, you can [read the related Shopify docs](https://docs.shopify.com/api/guides/api-credentials) on the same.

+#### 2A) Private Apps

-2. For a private App you just need to set the base site url as follows:
+For a private App you just need to set the base site url as follows:

    ```ruby
    shop_url = "https://#{API_KEY}:#{PASSWORD}@#{SHOP_NAME}.myshopify.com"